rhdhorchestrator/workflow-software-templates/scaffolder-templates/github-workflows/advanced-workflow/docs/GithubAdvancedDoc.md

 # Creating an Advanced Serverless Workflow via a Software Template with GitHub

-## Overview
-This software template allows the user to generate an advanced assessment workflow project from the user's input.
-It includes:

-1. **custom java code** to perform advanced operations on the user's inputs.
-In this case, it evaluates the user's input as string by comparing it to the word `default` to print out the default workflow options or an empty workflow options list from the java code.
-2. **pre-check subflow** to validate whether the workflows in the returned assessment workflow options exist in the workflows service.
-If there are non-existed workflows in the options, then it removes them from the options and outputs the remaining valid ones to the user.
-3. **data output schema validation** to ensure that the returned assessment workflow options list aligns with the expected schema to render options correctly in the UI.
-4. **README file** with the prerequisites and instructions to run and test the generated assessment workflow.

 ## Prerequisites

 - An OCP/k8s cluster and an RHDH instance.